andrewlblair/andrewlblair.github.io/docs/stgiles_thistle.md

 By interacting with the robot, you are consenting to:
 - The transcription of your conversation with the robot being saved and analysed for research purposes only.
-- Your interaction being observed by a researcher who is present within the Thistle Chapel
+- Your interaction being observed by a researcher who is present within the Thistle Chapel.

-This research study was approved by the University of Glasgow Ethics Committee, Study XXX.
+This research study was approved by the University of Glasgow Ethics Committee, Study #300240230.
 Findings from this study may be shared in scientific papers, conference publications or posters related to social robots.
 If you do not wish to be included in this study, please do not interact with the robot or enter the Thistle Chapel, and return to the rest of the Cathedral.

 # Contact Information